OriBenAmram/artiduel-frontend/README.md

 This project was supposed to be short and basic, and it's only goal was to make us learn new skills.
 Nonetheless, we are investing a lot of effort to make it looks good enough for people to play with!

+## Game instructions
+- Sign up / Log in ([You can do it here](https://artiduel.onrender.com/login "Login link")).
+- Now you are watching the feed page and other drawings: here you can like other drawings, visit other people profiles and more.
+But, let's play...
+- Click on the "Start Game" button - it's the large purple button on top (or below in mobile).
+- Choose the level of difficulty, and press the button to be transformed to the waiting room.
+- Now, we are searching for another player around the world that picked the same difficulty.
+- Now look, this game isn't too popular yet, so if you don't wanna wait just enter through another browser (Ctrl + Shift + N from incognito).
+Make sure to sign in with different account (just a quick sign up will do).
+- Choose the same level of difficulty and now you'll be matched (finally...) => The game started!
+- You have a minute to draw the word that displays on top.
+- Notice:
+    - You have a toolbar with some options next to your canvas.
+    - The canvas of your opponent is also displayed, and you can watch them drawing in real time(!)
+    - In order to stop the game, you can click on the top right arrow (and observe how it effects the other browser game when you decide to quit...)